zhuowenzhao/boltz/README.md

 3. A directory containing files of the above formats, for batched processing

-To see all available options: `boltz predict --help` and for more informaton on these input formats, see our [prediction instructions](docs/prediction.md).
+To see all available options: `boltz predict --help` and for more information on these input formats, see our [prediction instructions](docs/prediction.md).

 ## Training